 Situation: You load your demo and buttons are off the screen.
 It’s animated intro is jittery and then your computer (Beach Balls for 20 minutes – Mac, or Blue Screens – Windows)

-P.S.… Always bring a HDMI/DisplayPort to VGA adapter just in case the venue still rocks the analogue.
+P.S.
+Always bring an HDMI/DisplayPort to VGA adapter just in case the venue still rocks the analog.